Vasectomy Reversal in Nashville

 What to Expect After a Vasectomy Reversal

-Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow up appointment to provide a semen sample that Dr. Pollard will examine to determine whether or not the procedure was effective.
+Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow up appointment to provide a semen sample that will be examined to determine whether or not the procedure was effective.

 A Second Attempt

 If your first attempt at a vasectomy reversal was unsuccessful, you can still try again.
 Sometimes, the surgery will prove ineffective due to a blockage that has formed within the vas deferens, or from other various complications.

 Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from a highly trained and experienced surgeon like Dr. Pollard who has performed several other successful vasectomy reversals.